Eli-jah/laravel-shop/README.md

 # to create a new model with correspondent database migration and factory
 $ php artisan make:model Models/ModelNameInCamelCase -mf

+# to creat a migration seeder for a new model
+$ php artisan make:seeder ModelNameInPluralFormsSeeder

+# to run a specific migration seeder
+$ php artisan db:seed --class=ModelNameInPluralFormsSeeder

 # tinker(REPL)
 $ php artisan tinker
 # to publish Tinker's configuration file